oqe/single-exome-sample-variant-priorization/README.md

 	- file should be sample input table where (column) values should be tab separated (.tsv), with following variables per sample per line
 		1. unique id / sample name in cohort VCF file, with or without cohort/sub-cohort designation
 		2. samplename in REDCap/database where HPO terms were extracted
-		3. list of HPO terms per sample ['HPO:XXX', 'HPO:XXX']
+		3. list of HPO terms per sample ['HPO:XXXXX', 'HPO:XXXXX']
-- cohort_prefix
-	- if your samplename has cohort prefix in the vcf file you can add it here
-	- you may also leave this empty but then the full samplename needs to be input in the first column of input_fofn file
+		4. cohort_prefix  - if your samplename has cohort prefix in the vcf file you can add it here. you may also leave this empty but then the full samplename needs to be input in the first column of input_fofn file
-- cohort_vcf
-	- path to cohort vcf file
+		5. cohort_vcf - path to cohort vcf file
-- cohort_vcf_index
-	- path to cohort vcf index file
+		6. cohort_vcf_index - path to cohort vcf index file
 - conda_path
 	- path to your conda enviroment
 	- you can import the conda enviroment from /templates/conda_env_variant-tools.yml